stefan-peng/oboeta/README.md

 ## Sample Framework Built on Oboeta

 If you want an example of a framework built on top of Oboeta, see the "example" subdirectory.
 It contains my Japanese flashcard system along with an early snapshot of my sentence deck and log.
 I use all of the scripts in the directory; you're free to use them, too.
 NOTE: Some of the Japanese-specific scripts depend on [Hinomoto][Hinomoto], a small collection of programs for parsing and tagging Unicode text.
 Of course, you can remove these dependencies.
+Most of the scripts use the Bourne shell (`sh`) and the standard `awk`, `date`, and `sort` utilities.

 My system works like this: I place the scripts into a directory and create four subdirectories: decks, media, backups, and other.  "decks" contains my deck and log files.  "media" contains two subdirectories: "sds" for downloaded kanji stroke order diagrams and "recordings" for audio recordings of my flashcards.  "backups" is where I store bzipped TAR archives of flashcards and media.  "other" contains miscellaneous stuff.